Anomaly Literary Journal was founded in July 2o15 in London by Lorcán Black, Oliver Tatler, Roseanna Free & Joseph Birdsey.

-Far Left: Lorcán Black one of four founders and two Editors in Chief of Anomaly Literary Journal.
+Far Left: Lorcán Black one of four founders and three Editors in Chief of Anomaly Literary Journal.
 He is a writer and poet, from Newbridge, Co.
 Kildare, in the Republic of Ireland, now very happily ensconced in London where he has been unleashed upon the unwitting and unready population on many a Friday night, but they've gotten used to it.
 That, or they're all being very British and polite about it.

 He has three dogs with his partner, but they're all imaginary.
 Except the partner- he's real and we know he must be because otherwise, we have no idea who's been paying the other half of his rent.